-Thirty one times, the genealogical community has honored one of our best, one that we’ve lost.
+Thirty six times, the genealogical community has honored one of our best, one that we’ve lost.

-Thirty one times, the focus has been on someone who has made contributions to the field of genealogy that were of lasting significance in ways that were unique, pioneering, or exemplary.
+Thirty six times, the focus has been on someone who has made contributions to the field of genealogy that were of lasting significance in ways that were unique, pioneering, or exemplary.

-Starting in 1986 with Donald Lines Jacobus and continuing to 2016 with Marsha Hoffman Rising, 23 men and eight women have been elected to the National Genealogy Hall of Fame.
+Starting in 1986 with Donald Lines Jacobus and continuing to 2021 with John T. Humphrey, 27 men and nine women have been elected to the National Genealogy Hall of Fame.

 Jacobus, the first person chosen, was “nominated for this honor by the American Society of Genealogists, the Genealogical Society of Utah, and the DuPage County (IL) Genealogical Society.
 During his lifetime, Jacobus was widely regarded as the dean of American genealogists, and he is recognized as the founder of the modern school of genealogy in the United States.
 He was the editor and publisher of The American Genealogist for forty-three years, and he may have been the most prolific genealogical writer of any generation.
 His writings include the classic, Genealogy as Pastime and Profession.
 On his death, he was described by his colleague Milton Rubincam, as ‘the man who more than any other single individual elevated genealogy to the high degree of scholarship it now occupies.’”1

-Thirty one of our best… And it’s up to us to help select the 32nd person.
+Thirty six of our best… And, now, it’s up to us to help select the 37th person.

 The National Genealogical Society and the National Genealogy Hall of Fame Committee are seeking nominations from the entire genealogical community for persons whose achievements or contributions have made an impact on the field.
-The next honoree and the society that honored the nominee will be announced at the NGS 2017 Family History Conference in Raleigh in May.
+The next honoree and the society that honored the nominee will be announced at the NGS 2022 Family History Conference in Sacramento, California, in May.